datasets/awesome-data/coronavirus.md

 ## Cases By Country

 For now see https://datahub.io/core/covid-19 as that includes aggregate figures by country.
+For additional sources (verified and crowd-sourced) https://github.com/open-covid-19/data

 ### US

 Data sources: COVID Tracking Project in USA https://covidtracking.com/
-Data source from New York Times https://github.com/nytimes/covid-19-data
+New York Times data from https://github.com/nytimes/covid-19-data

 Data information:
-Information comes from state/district/territory public health authorities—or, occasionally, from trusted news reporting, official press conferences, or (very occasionally) tweets or Facebook updates from state public health authorities or governors.
+COVID Tracking Project in USA provides the information from state/district/territory public health authorities—or, occasionally, from trusted news reporting, official press conferences, or (very occasionally) tweets or Facebook updates from state public health authorities or governors.
+Data from New York Times is State-Level Data

+State-level data can be found in the states.csv file.
+(Raw CSV file here.)

+date,state,fips,cases,deaths
+2020-01-21,Washington,53,1,0

 ### Italy